menu

 Demographics

-The percentage of people in Schaefferstown with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.36% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Schaefferstown is quite a bit lower than the national average among all cities of 21.84%: just 11.91% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Schaefferstown in 2022 was $40,022, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $160,088 for a family of four.
+The per capita income in Schaefferstown in 2022 was $50,750, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $203,000 for a family of four.
+However, Schaefferstown contains both very wealthy and poor people as well.

 The people who call Schaefferstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Schaefferstown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Schaefferstown include German, English, Irish, Slovak, and British.
+Important ancestries of people in Schaefferstown include German, Russian, Ukrainian, Polish, and Irish.

 The most common language spoken in Schaefferstown is English.
 Other important languages spoken here include Russian and Italian.